 A spinal cord injury can occur either from an injury or from a disease to the vertebral column or spinal cord itself.
 In most spinal cord injuries, the backbone pinches the spinal cord.
 The spinal cord may become bruised or swollen.
 The injury may actually tear the spinal cord and/or its nerve fibers.
 After a spinal cord injury, most nerves above the level of injury keep working like they always have.
 Below the level of injury, the spinal cord nerves can no longer send messages between the brain and the parts of the body like they did before.

 The doctor examines the individual to understand what type of damage has been done to the spinal cord.
 An x-ray or MRI shows where the damage has occurred.
-The doctor may do a "pin prick" test to see what feeling the person has all over his or her body - this helps determine the level of sensation.
-A doctor may also ask, "what parts of the body can you move?" - this helps determine the level of motor function.
-These tests are important because they tell the doctor what nerves and muscles are working.
+The doctor, physical therapist or occupational therapist may do a "pin prick" test to see what feeling the person has all over his or her body - this helps determine the level of sensation.
+A doctor, physical therapist or occupational therapist may also ask, "what parts of the body can you move?" - this helps determine the level of motor function.
+These tests are important because they tell the doctor or therapist what nerves and muscles are working.

 Each spinal cord injury is different.
 A person's injury is described by its type and level.

 Spinal Cord Injury Patient Education Notebook (PDF): English | Spanish